Leomrlin/Morphoses/README.md

 These are the functions used to add a value to or remove some value from the aggregation value.
 For sum, it is simply adding and subtracting the values from the aggregation value passed.
 Note that `addToAggregationAtomic()` and `removeFromAggregationAtomic()` will be called by multiple threads on the same aggregation value.
 So, the update should be performed atomically using CAS.

 #### Edge functions:
-- sourceChangeInContribution()
 - edgeFunction()
-- edgeFunctionDelta()
+- incrementalAggregationValue()

+The trivial edge operation `edgeFunction()` starts from the vertex value and ends by modifying the aggregate value of the destination vertex through an edge.

-The edge operation is split into 3 phases:
+The incremental edge operation is split into 3 phases:
-1. Determine the source contribution - The computations for a given vertex which are dependent only on the source values are performed here.
-For example, in PageRank, a vertex `u` adds the value `PR[u]/out_degree[u]` to the aggregation value of all its outNeighbors.
-Since this computation of `PR[u]/out_degree[u]` is common for processing all the outEdges of `u`, we can compute this value (contribution of the source vertex) only once and perform the addition for all outEdges.
+1. Revoke the old source contribution - For example, in PageRank, a vertex `u` adds the value `PR[u]/out_degree[u]` to the aggregation value of all its outNeighbors.
+Subtracting this value from the aggregated value of v will revoke the contribution of old `u`.
-2. Transform the contribution depending on the edge data - In this step, the source vertex contribution is transformed by the edge property.
+2. Transform the new contribution depending on the edge data - In this step, the source vertex contribution is transformed by the edge property.
 For example in weighted page rank, the contribution will be multiplied by the edge weight.
-3. Aggregating the contribution to the aggregation value using `addToAggregationAtomic()`.
+3. Aggregating the contribution to the aggregation value.

-Note that these functions do not require CAS or locks.
-In the case of complex aggregations, an additional `edgeFunctionDelta()` has to be defined.
-Refer the `apps/GraphBoltEngine.h`, `apps/GraphBoltEngine_complex.h` for further details of these functions.

 #### Vertex compute function and determine end of computation:
 - computeFunction()
-- notDelZero()
+- isVertexValueEqual()

 Given an aggregation value, `computeFunction()` computes the vertex value corresponding to this aggregation value.
+To replay the computation history, `computeFunction()` is not called when the vertex value has not significantly changed.
-In order to detemine the convergence condition, the `notDelZero()` is used to determine whether the value of vertex has significantly changed compared to its previous value.
+In order to detemine the convergence condition, the `isVertexValueEqual()` is used to determine whether the value of vertex has significantly changed compared to its previous value.
-Both these functions do not require CAS or locks as they will be invoked in a vertex parallel manner.
+Both these functions do not require CAS or locks.

 #### Determine how an edge update affects the source / destination:
-- hasSourceChangedByUpdate()
+- useIncrementalVertexValueRecompute()
-- hasDestinationChangedByUpdate()
+- theSameVertexVlaueTheSameMessage()

-These functions are used to define how an edge update affects the source and destination vertex, i.e., whether the vertex should be activated or its value recomputed (using `computeFuntion()`) in the first iteration.
-For example, in PageRank, if the out_degree of a vertex changes, then it will be active in the first iteration.
-While in COEM, if the sum of inWeights of a vertex changes, then its value should be computed in the first iteration.
+These functions tell Morphoses some characteristics of the iterative graph algorithm for more optimized performation. `useIncrementalVertexValueRecompute()` returning true means that Morphoses can use the incremental function `incrementalAggregationValue()` to recompute aggregation values.
+And `theSameVertexVlaueTheSameMessage()` returning true means that Morphoses can confirm same messages derived from same vertex values, thus avoiding unnecessary retransmissions(must be done in some algorithms such as `PR`).

 #### Compute function
 - compute()

 This is the starting point of the application.
-The GraphBolt engine is initialized here with the required configurations and started.
+The Morphoses engine is initialized here with the required configurations and started.

 In addition to these functions, the algorithm also needs to define an `Info` class which contains all the global variable/constants required for that application.
 It should implement the following functions:
 - copy()